product guideMar 15, 2026·12 min read

 How does it differ from No-Show Predictor?+

 Companion products for the same Calendly trigger.
 No-Show Predictor (NSP) scores no-show risk and sends recovery emails to high-risk prospects.
-Post-Demo Intelligence Brief (PDIB) generates comprehensive pre-demo intelligence briefs for your sales team.
+Post-Demo Intelligence Brief (PDIB) generates detailed pre-demo intelligence briefs for your sales team.
 NSP protects your calendar.
 PDIB arms your reps.

 What are the five DAP categories?+